SJ23 Tech Tip F21, (Updated 2024-08-12) Hal Mueller, Bill Sweeney, Bob Schimmel, Mike Raleigh, Tim Woods.

 • There have been many advances in sail design since the SJ23 was designed and a competent sail maker can help you benefit from those advances.

-MY NEW JIB - And now the specifics.
+"And now for the specifics.
 The working jib that North Sails made for me looks nothing like the original.
 It is full hoist to the masthead and is quite narrow.
 Instead of a short stubby sail, I now have a long thin sail, sort of like the wing of a sailplane.
 I've noticed that the boat heals less, feels less laboured and is more comfortable in the wind conditions when I need a working jib.
 The boat goes faster too.
 It really dances across the water instead of wallowing through the waves.
 See Note 1.
-For those of us who are PHRF racers, there might be a penalty since the sail suit no longer complies with the "class rules."
+For those of us who are PHRF racers, there might be a penalty since the sail suit no longer complies with the "class rules".
 On the other hand, there is no class association in any formal sense.
-My SJ23 has never been measured nor raced in PHRF, so I don't know the answer to this.
+My SJ23 was never measured nor raced in PHRF, so I don't know the answer to this.
 North Sails got my business and I was quite pleased with the results."
 Hal Mueller.

-NOTE: The style of jib that Hal is referring to is called a blade sail (North Sails).
-A friend of mine has a blade for his SJ28 and he swears by it.
-He has both control and performance in the medium heavy air that Hal talks about.
-Unfortunately I have to take his word for it since we never had the weather to hoist this sail on his SJ28 and he has since sold it.
+NOTE 1: The style of jib that Hal is referring to is what North Sails calls a Blade Sail.
+A friend of mine has a North Sails blade for his SJ28 and he swears by it.
+He has both control and performance in the medium to heavier air that Hal writes about.
+Unfortunately I have to take his word for it since we never had the weather to hoist this sail on his SJ28 and he has since sold the boat.
+In 2003 a group of us who sail at Wabamun Lake invited Dave Miller from the North Sails Vancouver, BC loft to speak at our club meeting in Edmonton.
+Dave offered the following tips;

-• A racing mainsail is generally loose footed so it is easier to induce a baggy shape for calm upwind performance or to catch and push for downwind speed.
+• "A racing mainsail is generally loose footed so it is easier to induce a baggy shape for light upwind performance or to catch and push for downwind speed.
 Not so a mainsail with a bolt rope contained in a boom groove.

 • The shape of the back third of a mainsail is the most important.
-The tell tales should always fly free.
-This eliminates vortices that equate to drag for sailing to windward.
+The tell tales should ALWAYS fly free.

-• A mainsail should have at least two reef points to prevent stretching the cloth in really strong winds.
-Don't exceed 200 of heel.
+• A mainsail should have at least two reef points to prevent stretching the cloth in overpowering strong winds.

 • Full battens extend the life of a mainsail as they prevent flogging.
 The top two battens do the most to support the roach and minimize flogging.
 A mainsail without battens is simply no good!